Real life problem solving - how to solve any problem yourself

 While we talk about mathematics as a subject we never expect one mathematician to learn and solve all mathematical problems.
 Mathematics is a cumulative effort of many mathematicians.

-When we discuss the subject of problem solving, we do not expect one person to know all the theories and effective use of all the resources of problem solving.
-This is more so as, types of real life problems in the life of one person, that is you, is not limitless and can be classified in a short enough list.
+When we discuss the subject of problem solving, we do not expect one person to know all the theories and practical use of all the resources of problem solving.
+This is more so as, types of real life problems in the life of one person, that is you, is not endless and can be classified in a short enough list.
 You are not to solve all the problems that can occur in the world as a whole.
 You will pick up and use only those problem solving resources that are useful for you.

-As in learning any other subject, you need to reach an initial stage of comfort for continuing your journey of learning into the fascinating area of knowledge and enquiry of efficient problem solving.
+As in learning any other subject, you need to reach an initial stage of comfort for continuing your journey of learning into the fascinating area of knowledge and enquiry of problem solving.

-The first and foremost way to learn efficient problem solving is to have the belief that you really can solve the problem.
+The first and foremost way to learn problem solving is to have the belief that you really can solve the problem.
 The truth is – most of the problems, if not all, are solvable.

 The second most important aspect in solving a problem and learning problem solving is, to approach a problem analytically, not just in any which way.